-- Stop and listen. - React calmly so as not to frighten or deter the child or person reporting the concern. - Listen carefully and take what they say seriously. - Keep the questioning to a minimum- you can ask clarifying open questions to gather importantinformation that will assist you in assessing the immediate risk to a child.
+- Stop and listen. - React calmly so as not to frighten or deter the child or person reporting the concern. - Listen carefully and take what they say seriously. - Keep the questioning to a minimum- you can ask clarifying open questions to gather important information that will assist you in assessing the immediate risk to a child.
 By using TED (Tell, Explain, Describe) questions you will not contaminate possible evidence. - Tell them they are not to blame and that they are right to tell. - Reassure them and explain you have to share what they have said.
-Clarify what you will do nextand who you will need to share this information with.
-This could include the police or statutoryagencies, if you are concerned about their immediate safety, or the Club Welfare Officer and Basketball England's Safeguarding Manager. - It is not for you to decide if abuse has taken place but to report the concerns. - Write down everything said (in their words as far as possible) and what was done accuracy and detail is important.
-Where appropriate, record on a body map the location of any bruises, cuts orabrasions. - Be aware that that medical or criminal evidence might be required. - If someone is talking about non-recent abuse, act at all times as if you believe what they are saying is true.
+Clarify what you will do next and who you will need to share this information with.
+This could include the police or statutory agencies, if you are concerned about their immediate safety, or the Club Welfare Officer and Basketball England's Safeguarding Team. - It is not for you to decide if abuse has taken place but to report the concerns. - Write down everything said (in their words as far as possible) and what was done accuracy and detail is important.
+Where appropriate, record on a body map the location of any bruises, cuts or abrasions. - Be aware that medical or criminal evidence might be required. - If someone is talking about non-recent abuse, act at all times as if you believe what they are saying is true.

 Take action to immediately safeguard the child or children.
 This may include seeking medical attention, contacting Children's Social Care or the Police.
-You must contact your Club Welfare Officer, who in turnmust contact Basketball England's Safeguarding Manager who will provide further advice.
-If they are notimmediately available, then you should contact your local Children's Social Care, LADO or Police withoutdelay.
+You must contact your Club Welfare Officer, who in turn must contact Basketball England's Safeguarding Team who will provide further advice.
+If they are not immediately available, then you should contact your local Children's Social Care, LADO or Police without delay.
 If you are concerned about the immediate safety of someone, call 999.
 Expert advice can also be provided by the NSPCC Helpline on 0808 800 5000.
 You must clarify on the incident form whether the person, or a staff member or volunteer has contacted a relevant outside agency using the Incident Report Form.